2222-09-23

 The most suitable tool is one that serves your company’s needs best.
 Do you want to collect website ratings, written feedback or get visual screenshots and annotations?
 Or a combo of all?

-But even the best tool won’t make a difference if you don’t act on the feedback you collect.
-So make sure you know why you’re collecting the feedback and that it doesn’t just stay in the platform for no-one to see.
 Feedback should be used across the organization, by marketing, sales, UX, design, and product teams to achieve that one most important goal: make your customers happier with your products.

 Not sure what type of feedback tool you need?
 Talk to our experts – sign up for a free demo now.

-Microsurveys by Usersnap
+Visual bug tracking by Usersnap

-And if you’re ready to try out a customer feedback software, Usersnap offers a free trial.
+And if you’re ready to try out a visual bug tracking and feedback solution, Usersnap offers a free trial.
 Sign up today or book a demo with our feedback specialists.